 Is OSRS Botting Worth It?

-It is obvious that botting is a dividing topic in the community.
-While a lot of people are voicing their anger with bots, others silently grind their skills using bots and cheating their way through the game.
+It is evident that botting is a dividing topic in the community.
+While a lot of people are voicing their anger with bots, others silently grind their skills using bots and are cheating their way through the game.

 Botting is a risky activity that involves a lot of learning, hassle, and eventually risk.
 It is against game rules and often botters are punished with permanent bans.

 Furthermore, botters risk their money and data being stolen by botting service providers.
 Each individual’s choice is their own, however, know that if you decide to bot, you’re not only risking your time and money going to waste, but are also hurting the game so many people love.